Concordium/concordium.github.io/source/mainnet/smart-contracts/onboarding-guide-ethereum-developers/faq.rst

 .. dropdown::  My tx is rejected and I get an error code number.
 How can I interpret smart contract errors?

-    Error codes come from the ``Concordium-std`` crate or are thrown by the smart contract itself.
+    Error codes come from the ``concordium-std`` crate or are thrown by the smart contract itself.

     **Concordium-std crate errors**